• Skip to primary navigation

 What to Know About this 10 Day Costa Rica Itinerary

-It arrives in Liberia Airport, departs from San Jose Airport
+It lands in Guanacaste Airport and departs from San Jose International Airport

 You can visit all these waterfalls on your own, no guide needed